mHadi1091/pf-lab-task/README.md

 cout<<"after swapping; x="<<x<<", y= "<<y<<"\n";
     return 0;
 }
-* OUTPUT
-- enter the value of x:56
-- enter the value of y:22
-- before swappping; x=56, y= 22
-- after swapping; x=22, y= 56

 ```
 # swap the values of 2 int by using only 2 variables (08)
 ```